FillyLumi/PlugDjButBad/README.md

 - Viewers only get a volume slider—scrubbing and the native YouTube controls are completely disabled.
 - Listener presence relies on heartbeats.
 People disappear if their browser goes quiet for ~45 seconds, and brand-new arrivals show up after their first heartbeat.
+- Search results come from a public Piped instance.
+If it rate-limits or goes down, swap in a different host by updating the endpoints in `index.html`.

 Feel free to customize the styling, add chat integrations, or expand the control features as needed!